 Solved: Buy a New USB Wifi Adapter

-The good news is USB Wifi adapters are ridiculously cheap, and you can even get one that has Bluetooth built-in.
+The good news is that USB Wifi adapters are ridiculously cheap, and you can even get one that has Bluetooth built-in.

 It’s hard to say exactly which model will support Miracast, but most of the ones designed in the last few years should support the technology.
 If it doesn’t, you can always return it.